-We have a tonne of online accounts.
-To keep our personal information safe, we use a strong, unique password for each login we have.
-1Password generates and remembers them all for us allowing us to log in to any site with a single click, look or touch.
-With 1Password we only ever need to memorize one password.
-All our other passwords and important information are protected by a Master Password, which only we know.
+I have a tonne of online accounts.
+To keep my personal information safe, I use a strong, unique password for each login.
+1Password generates and remembers them all for me allowing me to log in to any site with a single tap, glance or touch.
+With 1Password I only ever need to memorize one password.
+All my other passwords and important information are protected by a Master Password, which only I know.

 2. Agoda and Booking.com

-Agoda is our go-to site for booking hotels.
-We like the rewards program, and that you can often book without paying upfront or choose the pay-at-hotel option.
+Agoda is my go-to site for booking hotels.
+I like the rewards program, and you can often book without paying upfront or choose the pay-at-hotel option.
 Another great feature is some bookings allow free cancellations up to a specified date shortly before your stay.
 Just be sure to check the terms and conditions as each hotel can be different.
-Occasionally, we find Booking.com has properties we just can’t find on Agoda.
+Occasionally, I find Booking.com has properties I just can’t find on Agoda.

-We’ve used Airbnb in Canada, the United States, New Zealand and Australia and each time it’s been a great experience.
-We love the booking process, the hosts are awesome and the accommodation has been great.
-Do your homework, go with your gut instincts and we’re confident you’ll have a great experience.
+I’ve used Airbnb in Canada, the United States, New Zealand and Australia and each time it’s been a great experience.
+I love the booking process, the hosts are awesome and the accommodation has been great.
+Do your homework, go with your gut instincts and I’m confident you’ll have a great experience.

-This free coupon-finding browser extension is definitely worth the install.
-Honey scours the web for coupon codes and automatically applies them to our travel-related (and day-to-day) online purchases.
-You’ll save some cash, earn rewards, but best of all, say goodbye to trawling the internet for coupon codes.
+This free coupon-finding browser extension is definitely worth the installation.
+Honey scours the web for coupon codes and automatically applies them to my travel-related (and day-to-day) online purchases.
+You’ll save some cash, plus earn rewards, but best of all, say goodbye to trawling the internet for coupon codes.

-Rentalcars.com is our go-to site for booking hire cars.
-It’s an easy-to-use comparison site and we’ve had nothing but great experiences with it so far.
+Rentalcars.com is my go-to site for booking hire cars.
+It’s an easy-to-use comparison site and I’ve had nothing but great experiences with it so far.

-We always use SeatGuru when choosing seats for flights.
+I always use SeatGuru when choosing seats for flights.
 It’s free and really easy to use.
-We rarely pay for allocated seats, instead opting to choose the best seats we can find based on our preferences and availability.
+I rarely pay for allocated seats, instead opting to choose the best seats I can find based on my preferences and availability.

-Skyscanner is our go-to site when we start looking at booking flights.
-Even if we end up booking directly with the airline this is a great starting point for finding the most economical or most direct route to a destination.
-Google Flights is quickly becoming our new favourite with some handy search options worth looking at too.
+Skyscanner is my go-to site when we start looking at booking flights.
+Even if we end up booking directly with the airline this is a great starting point for finding the most economical or direct route to a destination.
+Google Flights is quickly becoming my new favourite with some handy price watch and search options.

 Did someone say ‘free one-way car and camper-van rentals across Australia, New Zealand, North America, South Africa, and Namibia?’
 Yes please!
-We’ve used this site once, in Australia, and had a good experience.
+I’ve used TransferCar once, in Australia, and had a pretty good experience.
 Just be sure to consider taking out the insurance option to save yourself additional costs if something happens to the vehicle that’s out of your control.

 1. Adobe Premiere Pro

-Matt’s a long-time user of the Adobe Creative Suite (as a graphic designer) and uses Premiere Pro for editing our videos.
+I’m a long-time user of the Adobe Creative Suite (as a graphic designer) and use Premiere Pro for editing videos.
 If you’re serious about video editing it’s probably the industry standard.
-We started out creating our videos in iMovie, which is a great tool to cut your teeth on before you invest in something like Premiere Pro.
+I started out creating videos in iMovie, which is a great tool to cut your teeth on before you invest in something like Premiere.

 2. Artlist, Epidemic Sound and Audiio

 Fantastic music is the key to making your video content great!
 The challenge is finding awesome music you can use without infringing copyright.
-Matt uses Artlist and Epidemic Sound primarily for our YouTube videos.
-Artlist however, offers the ability to use their music ‘in any private or commercial video production on any platform worldwide’.
-Matt recently signed up with the new kid on the block, Audiio (the lifetime deal was too good to ignore).
+I used Artlist and Epidemic Sound primarily for the 300+ YouTube videos I created.
+I recently signed up with Audiio because the pay once lifetime deal was too good to ignore.

 Running a small business means you need to wear multiple hats.
 But sometimes you can’t do it all, you just don’t have the time.
 So rather than spending your precious time learning a skill you rarely need, consider outsourcing it!
 That’s where Fiverr really comes in handy.
-We’ve used Fiverr for animations and illustrations, but you can outsource practically anything on Fiverr!
-It allows us to focus our time and energy on maximising our superpowers.
+I’ve used Fiverr for animations and illustrations, but you can outsource practically anything on Fiverr!
+It allows me to focus my time and energy on my superpowers.

-We recently discovered this awesome WordPress plugin that lets you easily create branded redirects for your affiliate links.
-It has lots of great analytics and features, our affiliate links are much more attractive, but best of all, if we need to change an affiliate link we need only change it in ThirstyAffiliates and it will be reflected everywhere!
-This was a game-changer for us.
+I recently discovered this awesome WordPress plugin that lets you easily create branded redirects for your affiliate links.
+It has lots of great analytics and features, and my affiliate links are much more attractive, but best of all, if I need to change an affiliate link I need only change it in ThirstyAffiliates and it will be reflected everywhere!
+Game-changer.